 About this cultivar:

-Primula 'Wanda' is an old variety, bearing red to purple flowers that smother the bright green leaves in early spring.
-The flower colour can vary considerably - the photo is of the most purple type.
+Primula 'Wanda' is an old variety, bearing red to purple to blue flowers that smother the bright green leaves in early spring.
+The flower colour can vary considerably!
 Perhaps the toughest Primrose of them all, plants quickly spread to form a large clumps.
 A hybrid cross between P. juliae and a crimson form of P. acaulis which won the RHS AGM in 1919.

 - Position: Full sun, Partial shade, full shade

 - Soil: Almost any soil, grows well in Ballyrobert

 - Hardiness: Fully hardy, grows well in Ballyrobert